webrecorder/browsertrix-crawler/README.md

     exclude:
       - example.com/skip.*
       - example.com/search.*
+      - .*postfeed&

 ```

-In the following example, the scope include regexes will crawl all page URLs that match `example.com/(crawl-this|crawl-that)`,
-but skip URLs that end with 'skip-me'.
-For example, `https://example.com/crawl-this/page.html` would be crawled, but `https://example.com/crawl-this/pages/skip` would not be.
+In the following example, the scope include regexes will crawl all page URLs that match `example.com/(crawl-this|crawl-that)` since the | indicates an "or".
+URLs that match skip$ will be excluded but skip-me wouldn't.
+For example, `https://example.com/crawl-this/page.html` and `https://example.com/crawl-this/pages/skipme/not` would be crawled, but `https://example.com/crawl-this/pages/skip` would not be.

 ```
 seeds: